cabraviva/unsvelte/README.md

 # unsvelte
- Lazy loading component for svelte
+ Lazy loading components for svelte 🦥

  **NOTE: This package is reserved for later use**